Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Elastic hadronic amplitude in many contemporary models of elastic scattering

 final elastic impact parameter profile $\PROF{el}(s,b)$ is given by superposition of different central Gaussian functions with the maximum at $b=0$; their shapes being chosen as central from the very beginning.
 It is already the choice of the parameterization of \ampl{N} which predetermined the result independently of actual values of the free parameters.

-Similar weak $t$-dependence of hadronic phase $\phase$ in quite broad interval of lower $|t|$ values and imaginary part of \ampl{N} being equal to zero at the position of the dip has been used in majority of contemporary published papers practically without any deeper reasoning - see, e.g., \cite{Shoshi2002,Ryskin2007} and discussion of some other phenomenological models in \cite{Kaspar2011}.
+Similar weak $t$-dependence of hadronic phase $\phase$ in quite broad interval of lower $|t|$ values and imaginary part of \ampl{N} being equal to zero in the dip region has been used in majority of contemporary published papers practically without any deeper reasoning - see, e.g., \cite{Shoshi2002,Ryskin2007} and discussion of some other phenomenological models in \cite{Kaspar2011} (see also fig.~14 in \cite{totem2015}).
 It means that in all cases the elastic collisions have been taken as central from the very beginning.

+Similar conclusions can be obtained with the "QCD-inspired" model of Block et al.~\cite{Block2015}.
+Their eikonal model has been based on the idea that the interactions between hadrons are described in terms of interactions between their constituents: quarks, gluons and with allowance for soft interactions at small values of $|t|$.
+As to each sort of interaction corresponds one type of eikonal which is given by the product of corresponding constituent cross section with overlap function being defined in terms of the relevant distributions in the proton (by their convolutions).
+Assuming that the hadron matter distributions are similar as the distributions of their electric charge then all the distributions of the hadronic components have been central which finely have led to central distributions of elastic hadron scattering.
+It is possible to expect that if the peripheral character of individual hadronic components is allowed then the resulting hadron interaction might be peripheral, too.

-However, the existence of minimum (dip) in the differential cross section observed practically in all elastic hadron collisions (see, e.g., \cite{Carter1986}) does not require zero value for imaginary part of the amplitude; \emph{only the sum of the squares of both the real and imaginary parts should be minimal at this point}.
-The mentioned requirement that the imaginary part should vanish at this point represents much stronger and more limiting condition that the theory and experiment require.
+The existence of minimum (dip) in the differential cross section observed in all elastic pp collisions at high energies (see, e.g., \cite{Carter1986}) does not require zero value of the imaginary part of the amplitude; \emph{only the sum of the squares of both the real and imaginary parts should be minimal in this region}.
+The mentioned requirement that the imaginary part should vanish in this region represents much stronger and more limiting condition that the theory and experiment require.